700 million objects were plotted on the star map

 The Dark Energy Survey has published a massive public collection of astronomical data and calibrated

 images for six years of work.
-This issue contains data on nearly 700 million astronomical objects.
+This release contains data on nearly 700 million astronomical objects.

-More than 690 million astronomical objects werecarefully cataloged by researchers at the Australian National University.
-The latest data show <…> that they managed to map about one-eighth of the night sky, making the astronomical catalog compiled by the [university] one of the largest in the world.
+More than 690 million astronomical objects have beencarefully cataloged by researchers from the Australian National University.
+The latest data suggests <…> that they have been able to map approximately one-eighth of the night sky, making the [university's] astronomical catalog one of the largest in the world.

 University message